Francis Cornwall Sherman: City Treasurer, State Senate and Cook County Board of Commissioners

-During his second mayoralty, Sherman and alderman John Comiskey had control over leading the Democratic bloc of the City Council, being opposed by the Republican bloc led by Charles C. P. Holden.
-Despite there being a slight Democratic majority (a 10 Democrat-10 Republican split, with Sherman able to cast tie-breaking votes), the city council was deadlocked in 1862 and early 1863.
-The deadlock became so severe, that between December 22, 1862 and March 23, 1863, no council meetings were held because Republicans refused to attend meetings, denying quorum.
-Republicans did so in hopes to avoid Democrats from taking actions that might undercut the Union effort in the ongoing American Civil War.
-The death of a Republican alderman and the absence of alderman Edward Solomon, who was fighting in the war, further decreased the Republican minority.
-On March 23, 1863, at the first meeting with a quorum in months, which was held to select election judges for the 1863 elections, Edward Solomon attended, surprising many, as he had not announced he would be able to attend.
-Furthermore, Democratic alderman Peter Shimp joined the Republicans in voting against Democrats, thus giving Republicans an effective majority at the meeting.

-Sherman vetoed a number of "patriotic resolutions" that Charles C. P. Holden had passed in the city council.
+Third term (1863–1865)

-Sherman was reelected mayor in 1863, very narrowly defeating the Republican nominee Thomas Barbour Bryan.
+Sherman was re-elected mayor in 1863, very narrowly defeating the Republican nominee Thomas Barbour Bryan.
 This election was the city's first election to a newly extended term of two years.
 He was elected, in part, thanks to the new Irish-American and German-American population from Bridgeport and Holstein.

-Sherman lost reelection in 1865, in a race that was won by Republican John Blake Rice after the race heavily turned in the Republican Party's favor with sentiments shifting following the assassination of Republican president Abraham Lincoln days earlier.
+Sherman lost re-election in 1865, in a race that was won by Republican John Blake Rice after the race heavily turned in the Republican Party's favor with sentiments shifting following the assassination of Republican president Abraham Lincoln days earlier.
+After the assassination, Sherman had all but formally withdrawn his candidacy.
 Sherman's second mayoralty ended on May 3, 1865, when he was succeeded in office by Rice.

-Subsequent career

-Sherman would try again to win a fourth term as mayor in the 1867 Chicago mayoral election, running once again as the Democratic nominee, but once again losing to Republican John Blake Rice, the incumbent mayor.
+Sherman would later try again to win a fourth term as mayor in the 1867 Chicago mayoral election, running once again as the Democratic nominee, once again losing to Rice.

 Death

-Sherman died November 7, 1870.
+Sherman died at his home in Chicago on November 7, 1870.
 He was buried at Graceland Cemetery.

 Personal life

-Sherman and this wife Electa had seven children together.
-Four of these children survived to adulthood.
+Sherman and his wife Electa had seven children together.

 Sherman's son, Francis Trowbridge Sherman, was a brigadier general in the Union Army during the Civil War.